njari/njari.github.io/_posts/2025-06-02-attention-self.markdown

 $$
 y_{3},\ h_{d3} = f(h_{d2},\ [y_{1},\ y_{2}])
 $$

-and so on.
+...and so on.

-the final output of the model is [y1, y2, y3, ... yk].
-This doesnt look like a sensible output but it could read like -
+The final output of the model is \([y_1, y_2, y_3, ... y_k]\).

+This doesn’t look like a sensible output but it could read like:

-Me - I have 2 cats and want one more.
+> Me — I have 2 cats and want one more.
-RNN - You'll have three cats then.
+> RNN — You'll have three cats then.

+---

 Now this looks like a theoretically perfect system.
 However, there were lots of practical challenges with RNNs.

-One is that with longer sequences - hn just cant hold enough context for the decoder to generate valuable responses.
-There is a problem of calculating relatedness between tokens thar are far apart.
+One is that with longer sequences — \( h_n \) just can’t hold enough context for the decoder to generate valuable responses.
+There is a problem of calculating relatedness between tokens that are far apart.
-Second, hn takes longer to calculate with longer sequences.
+Second, \( h_n \) takes longer to calculate with longer sequences.
-Third, this calculation HAS to be done sequentially.
-There is no way to paralellize this.
-And in recent years, we've been using GPUs which are great at performing parallel tasks to optimise all kinds of compute - ml and otherwise.
+Third, this calculation **has** to be done sequentially — there is no way to parallelize this.

+And in recent years, we've been using GPUs which are great at performing parallel tasks to optimise all kinds of compute — ML and otherwise.
 To make RNNs both faster and more GPU friendly means parallelization.

-An improvement over the basic RNN was the LSTM -- this is an RNN that can decide what information to store and what to toss.
+An improvement over the basic RNN was the LSTM — this is an RNN that can decide what information to store and what to toss.
 It can look at longer sequences but eventually runs into the same problems.

 LSTMs were very successful (even commercially) as single purpose models where one expected a model to be trained on very specific data and then to be used to predict the same.

 However, the GPT we know so well now was well underway.

-**GPT - What's that?**
+---

+## GPT — What's that?

-GPT - Generative Pretrained Transformer is a Transformer offshoot.
+GPT — **Generative Pretrained Transformer** — is a Transformer offshoot.
 Transformers themselves were demonstrated by Vaswani et al. for language translation tasks.

-Similar to the RNN described above, the transformer also have an encoder and decoder stack.
+Similar to the RNN described above, the transformer also has an encoder and decoder stack.
-Even in terms of responsibilities - the encoder understands the input and the decoder produces outputs in an autoregressive manner.
-What they got rid of is recurrence.
+Even in terms of responsibilities — the encoder understands the input and the decoder produces outputs in an autoregressive manner.

+What they got rid of is **recurrence**.
 Recurrence is what makes this slow and expensive.
 Recurrence is what makes this sequential.
 Now, recurrence is what makes relationships between two distant tokens possible in RNNs.
-How else could we still recognise relationships but do it non sequentially?
+How else could we still recognise relationships but do it non-sequentially?

-What this paper suggests is we represent the sequence as an embedding vector and calculating how much each embedding "attends" to every other embedding in the input.
-"Attending" to something is an arbitrary non commutative function which will be discussed later with all its nitty gritties.
-What is key here is that it is a one shot calculation for the entire sequence.
+What this paper suggests is we represent the sequence as an embedding vector and calculate how much each embedding "attends" to every other embedding in the input.
+"Attending" to something is an arbitrary non-commutative function which will be discussed later with all its nitty-gritties.
+What is key here is that it is a one-shot calculation for the entire sequence.

+---

-Does this do the things we were using recurrence for?
+### Does this do the things we were using recurrence for?

 This does preserve relationships between tokens.

-What does it do better than recurrence?
+**What does it do better than recurrence?**

-This ensures that the computation is more or less constant for all sequence lengths.
+- It ensures that the computation is more or less constant for all sequence lengths.
-It is better at calculating long range dependencies, 0 and nth row are compared the same way as (n-1)th and nth row.
+- It is better at calculating long-range dependencies — 0th and nth rows are compared the same way as (n-1)th and nth rows.
-We can now parallelize and really tap into GPU power.
+- We can now parallelize and really tap into GPU power.

+---

-To summarise, we've been trying to create non trivial sequence to sequence models for a while and GPT represents the first widespread success to break out of research and industry circles.
+To summarise, we've been trying to create non-trivial sequence-to-sequence models for a while and GPT represents the first widespread success to break out of research and industry circles.